 I want to learn more about installing solar at my home or business

-Residential solar installations are eligible for the federal renewable energy tax credit, which allows homeowners to deduct:26% of the system cost if installed between January 1, 2022 and 2032.
+Residential solar installations are eligible for the federal renewable energy tax credit, which allows homeowners to deduct 30% of the system cost if installed between January 1, 2022 and 2032.
 For more information, see the following resources published by the U.S. Department of Energy Solar Energy Technologies Office:

 Additional information for consumers considering community solar is provided by the Maine Office of the Public Advocate.